johanneswilm/eha-nutsurv-django/CONTRIBUTE.md

 If there is an issue with this server, solving that is top priority.

-There will be no csv data import here.
+There will be no csv data import here, also only users doing real nutrition surveys should submit data.

 ## Branching and tagging strategy